qaziabdullah/EFI-Dell-Precision-T5500/README.md

 When you boot on a kepler card, you will notice no acceleration will be there.
 Complete setup, copy efi, and use OCLP.

+### POST INSTALL

+You can remove -v from boot-args.
+It works without verbose.
+Tested it.

 ## Screenshot

 ![About this Mac](https://i.postimg.cc/28MmT8bd/9a1df918-2e6f-4e81-b82f-89b32046d098-copy.jpg)